Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 I'll need a little cheese.
 I'm going to need a little cheese.

-I'm going to need a little cheese.
-To get warmed up here.
+I need to need a little cheese.
+To get warmed up to get it.

 To get warmed up.
 You need a little dairy courage.